theresiavr/APTOS/README.md

 # Diabetic Retinopathy Classifier

-This repository is aim to classify fundus images into 5 category of diabetic retinopathy
+This repository aims to classify fundus images into 5 categories of diabetic retinopathy

 # Dataset
 Dataset is downloaded from kaggle.
 The link is [here](https://www.kaggle.com/c/aptos2019-blindness-detection).